Insights

 Minus sign iconPlus sign icon

-As of October 2025, Queenstown Lakes District Council has approximately 501 employees across 5 continents, including OceaniaEuropeAfrica.
+As of December 2025, Queenstown Lakes District Council has approximately 501 employees across 4 continents, including OceaniaEuropeNorth America.
 Key team members include Chief Information Officer (cio): R. C.Deputy Ceo/Gm Finance: S. B.Executive Assistant To The Chief Executive: M. L..
 Explore Queenstown Lakes District Council's employee directory with LeadIQ.

 What industry does Queenstown Lakes District Council belong to?